MolecularAI/aizynthfinder/README.md

     pytest -v

-The full command run on Jenkins is available through an `invoke` command
+The full command run on the CI server is available through an `invoke` command

     invoke full-tests